decaf-dev/vaultexplorer.com/docs/quickstart.md

 <br/>
 <br/>

-Now let's enable our filter group.

 Click the filter group to enable it.
 With the filter group enabled, you will only see notes that have a **tags** property containing a **test** tag.

-Click it again to disable it.
+Click the filter group again to disable it.

 <video src="https://vaultexplorer.b-cdn.net/custom-filter-4.mov" controls style={{ maxWidth: "100%" }}>
   Your browser does not support the video tag.